dan-mcm/event-planner/README.md

 ## Environmental Variables

-Open Weather Maps API key is hardcoded in weather_controller.rb.
-You will need to swap this out for a valid key to be able to run the service locally.
-This will be substituted with a .env variable at a later date.
+Open Weather Maps API key needs to be definfed within the projects .env file.
+You can see an example .env.example file supplied with the list of variables to substitute for your own keys.
+Beware that if you build a dockerimage your .env will be copied into the dockerfile as it has been removed from the .dockerignore for ease of setup.

 ## Tests